Mitchellpkt/TrackSubtract/README.md

 -  Signal correlation between the `SongAndSignal` and `SongTrue` is calculated as a function of lag time to identify the temporal offset.
 -  A sliding correction window (in the time domain) will scan over the song to match the amplitude of `SongTrue` to `SongAndSignal` before subtraction, since this will vary over the course of the recording.
 Thus the pre-subtraction signal attenuation factor (A*) is empirically determined as a function of time.
 -  In real situations, the attenuation will not be consistent across all frequencies (trivial example: music that was accidentally recorded while being played from a phone speaker will not contain the bass frequencies that are present in `SongTrue`).
 Consequently, it may be helpful to pass a sliding frequency window within the sliding time window.
 In this case, the pre-subtraction signal attenuation (A*) is a calculated as a function of time and frequency.
--  The `SongTrue` is waveform is inverted, attenuated by A*, and added to `SongAndSignal`.
+-  The `SongTrue` is waveform is inverted, scaled by A*, and added to `SongAndSignal`.

 ## Data product:
 ### Consumer/individual interface